braksator/minson/README.md

 `wchar[default]`
 Param: (not applicable)

-Used for strings of exactly one Unicode character, which may be up to 4-bytes in length.
+Used for strings of exactly one multibyte character, which may be up to 4-bytes in length.

 Aliases: wchar.